 Here Are 10 Home Décor Ideas That Were Trending In 2020:

 Instagram and Pinterest are flooded with influencers using their home plants as a prop to get some nice pictures.
-Experts state that when you decorate interior spaces with houseplants, you’re not just adding greenery; these living organisms interact with your body, mind, and home in ways that enhance the quality of life.
-Going green with some of your favorite indoor plants helps give your home personality while adding some green shade.
-Plants indeed make for budget-friendly room décor at an affordable price and making your shared room look rich and luxurious at the same time.
+Experts state that when you decorate interior spaces with houseplants and aquariums, you’re not just adding greenery; these living organisms interact with your body, mind, and home in ways that enhance the quality of life.
+Going green with some of your favorite indoor plants helps give your home personality while adding some green shade and adding some live aquarium plants in your aquarium is also a good idea to make it look more extravagant.
+Plants indeed make for a budget-friendly room décor at an affordable price and make your room look rich and luxurious at the same time.

 Monochrome was trending in 2020, and that is for a reason.
 Monochrome creates harmony — because it’s all one base color.
 One of the most effortless decorating palettes to execute, yet one of the most difficult to get right is the monochromatic color scheme.
 A monochromatic room uses varying tints and shades of a solitary tone to impact while mixing various textures to keep things interesting considerably.
 Done wrong, monochrome might as well be repetitive or turn the room dull with no variety or interest.